bbbradsmith/hatariB/DEVELOP.md

 ## Changes to Hatari

 Changes to the C source code are all contained in `__LIBRETRO__` defines.
+This is important for merging future versions.
+None of the original code has been modified or deleted, only disabled within `#ifdef` blocks.

 Otherwise there are minor changes to the CMake build files, marked with a comment that beings with: `# hatariB`

 * **hatari/src/CMakeLists.txt**
   * Disabled `hatari` exectuable build target, added `core` library target with `__LIBRETRO__` define.